KieranCoppins/Decision-Tree-Package/README.md

 # Decision-Tree-Package

-A Unity package containing creating and editing decision trees.
-Including the decision tree visual editor.
+An open source Unity package for creating Decision Trees with a visual editor.
+The package comes with some samples to help teach users how to use it and an action manager to handle executing the results of the decision tree.
+Be sure to checkout the [video showcase](https://youtu.be/F6SGtkVm7Vo) which shows some features of the editor.

 ## Contents
 - [Features](#features)